SpencerDuball/spencerduball.com/doc/design/auth.md

 The second way is to create a session token on the server that expires in 90 days, and then send a `Set-Cookie` header to the browser with an `Expires-At` of 90 days too.
 Every request to the server will update the session token on the server, and it will update the cookie's `Expires-At` time.
 This is an example of a rolling session.

 **Pros:**
-- The session doesn't ever need to expires.
+- The session doesn't ever need to expire.
 A user could theoretically be signed in permanently such that they continue to visit the site within the `Expires-At` limit of the session/cookie.
 - There will never be an instance where the user appears signed in on the browser, but is not when they request a resource from the server.
 - The database won't fill up unnecessarily as we can put a TTL on the sessions corresponding with their expiration.